mxiong9/proj1/answers.md

 # Question 2a: What does the following line in the help text do?
 Be specific about what "capture_path(id: @pokemon)" is doing.
 If you're having trouble, look at the Help section in the README.

+capture_path is indicating that the button should go to the /capture URL link once it's clicked, while the @pokemon indicates what the id is named.

 # Question 3: What would you name your own Pokemon?

 # Question 4: What did you pass into the redirect_to?
 If it is a path, what did that path need?
 If it is not a path, why is it okay not to have a path here?